 Music: The UDC Edge

 UDC’s music program has a long and rich history in the D.C. community.
-UDC was the first in the nation and remains the only university in the D.C. area to offer a concentration in gospel music studies.
-Coupled with our classical and jazz offerings, UDC’s music program provides a wide range of opportunities that serve the educational and artistic needs of our community.
-In addition, the University is home to the Felix E. Grant Jazz Archives, a world-class jazz research and resource center.
+UDC was the first in the nation, and remains the only university in the D.C. area to offer a concentration in gospel music studies.
+Coupled with its classical and jazz offerings, UDC’s music program provides a wide range of opportunities that serve the educational and artistic needs of our community.
+In addition, the university is home to the Felix E. Grant Jazz Archives, a world-class jazz research and resource center.

-The music program enjoys access to local and national resources such as the Washington Performing Arts’ Community Arts and Education programs, the Smithsonian Institution, the Thelonious Monk Institute of Jazz and the Kennedy Center for the Performing Arts and its education and outreach programs.
+The music program enjoys access to local and national resources such as the Washington Performing Arts, the Smithsonian Institution, the Thelonious Monk Institute of Jazz, and the Kennedy Center for the Performing Arts.

 Bachelor’s Degree (BM) in Music

-With a diverse curriculum and personal attention, the UDC bachelor’s degree program in music provides professional training and performance opportunities to help you become a skilled, creative contributor to the field.
+The music program’s diverse curriculum combines professional training and performance opportunities to help each student become a skilled, creative contributor to the field.

-UDC serves as a cultural resource to the D.C. music community, hosting a world-renowned jazz archives, organizing an acclaimed annual big band festival as well as other music-related outreach, research and performance programs.
-We prepare our students to give back to that community as both educators and performers.
+UDC serves as a cultural resource to the D.C. music community, hosting a world-renowned jazz archives, organizing an acclaimed annual big band festival as well as other music-related outreach, research, and performance programs.
+The Department of Music prepares students to give back to the community as both educators and performers.